 The goal of the W. M. Keck Foundation Junior Faculty Awards is to support outstanding early career scientists who are 4-6 years into their first assistant professor position with a $500,000 grant ($250,000 per year for two years).
 Assistant professors report that they often hit a road block in resources for their research program 4-6 years after starting their professorship when their start-up funds have been spent down and their first NIH grant is up for renewal.
 There are very few funding opportunities outside of renewing their NIH grants or securing additional NIH funding.
 This limits the ability of these young faculty to pursue their most creative, bold, and potentially impactful ideas.

-In recognition of the strategic vision described above, up to 2 W. M. Keck Foundation Junior Faculty Awards will be made to UCLA each year.
-In Phase I, eligible faculty from throughout the UCLA campus are invited to submit a 1-page Letter of Intent (LOI) by July 8 that outlines the proposed project, along with a biosketch in NIH format.
-Eligible faculty are those in the Regular Series or In-Residence series who were first appointed as an Assistant Professor at any institution in any series between July 1, 2013 and June 30, 2015.
+In recognition of the strategic vision described above, up to 2 W. M. Keck Foundation Junior Faculty Awards are being made to UCLA each year.
+In Phase I, eligible faculty from throughout the UCLA campus are invited to submit a 1-page Letter of Intent (LOI) by July 13 that outlines the proposed project, along with a biosketch in NIH format.
+Eligible faculty are those in the Regular Series or In-Residence series who were first appointed as an Assistant Professor at any institution in any series between July 1, 2014 and June 30, 2016.
 These narrow criteria were selected to fulfill the strategic vision described above and because of the highly competitive nature of this funding opportunity, with only 2 awards available each year.
 Proposals are to focus on biomedical research and will be evaluated according to the following priorities of the W. M. Keck Foundation (see Evaluation Criteria below).

 LOI and full application reviews will not be provided to applicants.

 Awardees must submit a report describing accomplishments at the end of the 2-year funding period.

 Funds can be carried forward for a third year, but funds not used by the end of the 3rd year will be returned to the Foundation.